-Each graph with a given $\al,\bt,...i,j,...$ labeling (see Fig. \ref{Nijk}) corresponds to a state and all such labeled graphs form an orthonormal basis.
+We introduce $s^{ij}_k(\al)$ to indicate whether a vertex state labeled by $\al$ is bosonic or fermionic: $s^{ij}_k(\al)=0$ if the $\al$-state is bosonic and $s^{ij}_k(\al)=1$ if the $\al$-state is fermionic.
+Here the vertex connects to three edges $i$, $j$, and $k$ (see Fig. \ref{tri2DC}).
+Each graph with a given $\al,\bt,...i,j,...$ labeling (see Fig. \ref{tri2DC}) corresponds to a state and all such labeled graphs form an orthonormal basis.
 Our fixed-point state is a superposition of those basis states

 In the string-net approach, we made a very strong assumption that the above graphic states on two graphs are the same if the two graphs have the same topology.
 However, since different vertices and edges are really distinct, a generic graph state does not have such an topological invariance.
 To consider more general states, in this paper, we would like to weaken such a topological requirement.
 We will consider vertex-labeled graphs (v-graphs) where each vertex is assigned an index $\u\al$.
 Two v-graphs are said to be topologically the same if one graph can be continuously deformed into the other in such a way that vertex labeling of the two graphs matches.
 In this paper, we will consider the graph states that depend only on the topology of the v-graphs.
 Those states are more general than the graph states that depend only on the topology of the graphs without vertex labeling.
 Such a generalization is important in obtaining interesting fermionic fixed-point states on graphs.